-Navigation in a street-network consists of a series of actions that lead to states; when a bifurcation point is reached, a decision about the next action is taken, following some rule incorporated in the agent.
-This schema of action-state-decision-action is applicable to other problems, where a sequence of steps is necessary to achieve a goal.
+Navigation in a street-network consists of a series of actions that lead to states (bifurcation points); when a bifurcation point is reached, a decision about the next action is taken, following some rule incorporated in the agent.
+This schema of action-state-decision-and again-action is applicable to other problems, where a sequence of steps is necessary to achieve a goal.
 The correspondence is well known and is widely applied to determine, e.g., the critical path in large projects (CPM).
 In using a public transportation system, a passenger follows the graph in Figure 2.
-Realistic business rules may contain bifurcations, when users have options, e.g., buying different types of tickets.